wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

 ### Timestamp

-A timestamp is a uint64 count of seconds since the Unix epoch in UTC.
+A timestamp is a uint64 count of seconds since the Unix epoch assuming every day has 86400 seconds.
+This is a constant offset from the NTP timestamp in seconds.
+Leap seconds do not have an unambiguous representation in a timestamp, and this has implications for the attainable accuracy and setting of the RADI tag.

 ## Header